 See the Sample Data Record for an example of a raw vector file derived from SSM/I.

 The daily gridded files provide ice motion vectors by merging the raw ice motion vectors together using a set of rules.
 See the Processing Steps section of this document for more information on this merging process.
 The mean gridded files provided averages of the daily gridded data at different resolutions: weekly, monthly, yearly, and the complete time series.
 Both the daily and mean gridded fields are projected to Northern and Southern Hemisphere EASE-Grids.
-Data are stored in 2-byte integer binary format (little endian) and are pixel-interleaved three-item vectors (3 by x by y).
+Data are stored in 2-byte integer binary format (little endian) and are pixel-interleaved three-item vectors (3, u, v).
 Each vector represents three variables:

 For the daily grids, the third variable contains the square root of the estimated error variance, scaled by a factor of 10, at a given location.
 The error variance is the estimated error of that vector obtained from the optimal interpolation process.
 The input vectors from the individual sources (NCEP/NCAR Winds, SSM/I, SSMIS, SMMR, AMSR-E, and AVHRR) are weighted separately based upon cross-correlations with buoy vectors.
 The optimal interpolation uses these weights, along with their distances from the location being estimated, to obtain the final error variance.